aloisiaarnoldi/notes/README.md

 Next, use a scheduling tool or plan to allocate time to each task.
 Allocate time based on their importance and complexity.
 If you find yourself running out of time, re-evaluate your plan and adjust accordingly.
 Remember that time management is a skill that can be improved with practice.
  - 来自帮助助手

+# 2023-11-22
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, manageable pieces, so you can work on each part individually.

+Use version control systems, like Git, to keep track of your code and collaborate with others.
+Make sure to commit and push your changes regularly to avoid losing work in case of a computer crash or other issues.
+Use code editors and integrated development environments (IDEs) that are familiar to you and provide features that help with coding efficiency.
+These include code highlighting, autocomplete, debugging tools, etc.